Bikeman868/OwinFramework/readme.md

 not work with anything else.
 Sure Microsoft provided specific points of extensibility like creating your own view engine, but these things are extremely complex and it takes many hours to understand enough about the Katana ecosystem to extend it in any meaningful way.
-I don't think Katans is a good platform for everyone to use as a model for writing interoperable middleware components becuase it is full of details specific to the Microsoft implementation.
-In short I don't think Microsoft designed Katana to be the foundation of an open architecture for building middleware components, and I see that as a missed oportunity.
+I don't think Katana is a good platform for everyone to use as a model for writing interoperable middleware components becuase it is full of details specific to the Microsoft implementation.
+In short I don't think Microsoft designed Katana to be the foundation of an open architecture for building middleware components, and I see that as a missed opportunity.

 This project set out to define an open architecture for building middleware components that work together, and in the spirit of the original OWIN